redbadger/crux/docs/src/part-2/effects.md

 effects which your app needs in order to work, and every time it responds to an Event, it is expected to return a `Command`.

-Here is the Weather apps `Effect` type:
+Here is the Weather app's `Effect` type:

 ```rust
 {{#include ../../../examples/weather/shared/src/app.rs:effect}}
 ```

 This tells us the app does four kinds of side effects: Rendering the UI, storing something in Key-Value store, using a HTTP client and using Location services.
-That's all it does, that's also call it can possibly do, until we expand this type further.
+That's all it does, that's also all it can possibly do, until we expand this type further.

 ## What is a Command